Lotemn102/HebHTR/README.md

  ----

-If none of the above helps, i suggest you try to segment the text to single words with another algorithm which fits to your data, and then infer each word with the model.
+If none of the above helps, i suggest you try to do the word segmentation with another algorithm which fits to your data, and then infer each word with the model.